scrazzz/redgifs/README.md

 Usage: redgifs [OPTIONS] [URLS]...

 Options:
-  -q, --quality [sd|hd]  Video quality of GIF to download.  [default: hd] -d, --dir FOLDER_NAME  The folder/directory to save the downloads to.
-  -i, --input PATH       Download URLs from a newline seperated txt file.
   -v, --version             Shows currently installed version.
+  -q, --quality [sd|hd]     Video quality of GIF to download.  [default: hd] -f, --folder FOLDER_NAME  The folder to save the downloads to.
+  -i, --input FILE_NAME     Download URLs from a newline seperated txt file.
+  --images                  Download only images from a user profile.
-  --help                 Show this message and exit
+  --help                    Show this message and exit.
 ```

 Examples: